-The PBOP Plans provide health care and life insurance coverage to eligible retired employees.
-Eligibility is based on age and length of service requirements, and, in most cases, retirees must contribute to the cost of their coverage.
-During the years ended March 31, 2025, 2024, and 2023, the Company made contributions of \$15.1 million, zero and \$0.2 million to the PBOP Plans.
-The Company contributions for the year ended March 31, 2025 included a non-recurring contribution.
+The PBOP plans provide health care and life insurance coverage to eligible retired employees.
+Eligibility is based on age and length of service requirements and, in most cases, retirees must contribute to the cost of their coverage.
+During the years ended March 31, 2025 and 2024, the Company made zero and \$0.2 million contributions, respectively, to the PBOP Plans.
 The Company does not expect to contribute to the PBOP Plans during the year ending March 31, 2026.

-Gross benefit payments to PBOP Plan participants for the years ended March 31, 2025, 2024, and 2023 were approximately \$15.2 million, \$14.1 million, and \$18.8 million, respectively.
+Gross benefit payments to PBOP plan participants for the years ended March 31, 2025 and 2024 were approximately \$0.1 million in both years.